greenpeace/planet4-docs/docs/nro-customization/development/using-child-themes.md

 **Please** [**talk to the P4 Team**](mailto:planet4-pm-group@greenpeace.org)  **before doing custom development and theming.
 If we are ever going to reach the full potential of Greenpeace’s engagement platform it is absolutely essential that we work TOGETHER.**
 {% endhint %}

-In order to differentiate a Planet 4 instance from the default the first step is to fork the default child-theme and create a new repository that follow a naming scheme similar to`planet4-child-theme-<nro>`.
+In order to differentiate a Planet 4 instance from the default the first step is to fork the default child-theme and create a new repository that follows a naming scheme similar to`planet4-child-theme-<nro>`.
 From there we can start modifying css and templates.

 ### CSS